 Vaccination is required for Romania volunteers.
 With this news, we are happy to announce a program here for the Fall 2021 semester (and are hopeful for future semesters at this location).

 Check below to get more details on some key aspects that we’re watching.
-Each of these components help us determine when we’ll be able to send volunteers to Romania again (it’s stuff you’re going to want to know).
-Also, this info can change often.
 Our goal is to keep things current with weekly updates, so check back frequently.

 ILP volunteers don’t need visas prior to departure to Romania so we’re not waiting on that.

 All airports in Romania are currently open.
 The government has eased commercial flight and travel restrictions to countries with documented COVID-19 case reductions.
-Popular airlines like TAROM and Wizz Air have resumed itineraries to a handful of popular regional destinations, with daily flights to cities in Romania + throughout Europe.
+Popular airlines like TAROM and Wizz Air have resumed itineraries to several popular regional destinations, with daily flights to cities in Romania + throughout Europe.

-Currently, only 1-on-1 therapy and treatments are allowed, but we hope that small group sessions will open soon.
-We expect that when the orphanage does allow volunteers in, there will be more strict rules about wearing masks, changing scrubs, and travel parameters.
-(We have more info on what travel may look like in another section).
+There are more strict rules about wearing masks, changing scrubs, strict handwashing, mandatory Covid testing for symptoms any time you become sick, and some travel parameters.
+(We have more info on what travel may look like for your semester in another section).